-7. .6 The total value of the impacts delivered by the British Gas Energy Trust .44 7.
-7 The costs of operating the Trust's Individuals and Families Grant Programme 45 7.
-8 The SROI of the Individuals and Families Grant Programme in 2014 45 8.
+7.6 The total value of the impacts delivered by the British Gas Energy Trust 44 7.
+7 The costs of operating the Trust's Individuals and Families Grant Programme 45 7.8 The SROI of the Individuals and Families Grant Programme in 2014 45 • How words value de British Coe France Trust awards to agreement and 8.
 How much value do British Gas Energy Trust awards to organisations create?
-8. 1 Measuring the impact of debt advice .
 46 8.
-2 The impact of the Trust's Organisational Grant Programme .
-48 9.
+8.2 The impact of the Trust's Organisational Grant Programme 48 9.
 The Social Return on Investment of the British Gas Energy Trust 51 10.
-The ten year impact of the Trust .53 11.
-Conclusion .
-55 Арр endix B: Breakdown of Individual and Families Grant Programme awards over the last 10 years .
-58
+The ten year impact of the Trust 53 11.
+Conclusion 55

+App endix B: Breakdown of Individual and Families Grant Programme awards over the last 10 years 58